Carlmundo/W2-Plus/README.md

 - Mutes the clicking sound when you type
 - Changed the all weapons team name cheat back to "TEAM17MicroProse"
 - Improved Frontend clarity and DPI scaling
+- Support for more characters from other languages
 - Fixed the water selection in the frontend (via [fkWaterFix](https://github.com/Dawid8plc/fkWaterFix))
 - Updated the Soundbank Editor with a working version
 - Portuguese soundbank